 The proposed interim action includes an initial step of pre-treating PCE-contaminated soil with a soil vapor injection/extraction system (SVS).
 The primary purpose of the SVS system is to reduce PCE soil concentrations requiring disposal as a hazardous waste, and it would include multiple wells completed within the area of maximum PCE concentrations in soil.
 Heated air would be pumped into the subsurface via the injection wells to enhance PCE volatilization, and pumped out via the extraction wells.
 Recovered soil vapor would be discharged to the atmosphere.
 The April 8 RI/FSS states that discharging to the atmosphere would not exceed the PSCAA emission limit of 500 pounds of PCE annually would not be exceeded.
-However, because PCE concentrations in the discharge would likely exceed the MTCA Method B air cleanup level without treatment, the extracted soil vapor will pass through a catalytic oxidizer prior to discharge to the atmosphere.
-Ecology concurs with this approach.
+Ecology believes the SVS system is an appropriate remediation, but does not approve direct discharge to the atmosphere, unless it can be shown that the discharge would not result in an exceedance of the air cleanup level for PCE.
+Ecology believes it likely that air cleanup levels would be exceeded given the high concentrations of PCE present in subsurface soils.

 The SVS pre-treatment would be followed by excavating contaminated soil exceeding cleanup levels within the Property boundaries.
 The excavation necessary to remove the contaminated soil will be an estimated 10 to 40 feet deep, over an area measuring approximately 110 by 150 feet in plan dimension.
-The remedial excavation will be done in conjunction with the construction of a new parking garage that is planned to extend to a depth of about 50 feet below ground surface (bgs) and over a considerably larger area.
+The remedial excavation will be done in conjunction with the construction of a new parking garage that is planned to extend to a depth of about 50 feet below ground surface (bgs).
 Ecology concurs with this approach, given that its' intent is to remove all contaminated soils within the Property.